qooxdoo/qooxdoo/docs/server/README.md

 This page is an overview of Qoodoo's server capabilities.
 It shows which parts of Qooxdoo can be used in a server environment or comparable scenario.
-It also serves as an introduction to all interested in using %{qooxdoo} on a %{JS} server environment.
+It also serves as an introduction to all interested in using Qooxdoo in a server environment.

 ## Included Features

 This listing shows the core features of the *Qooxdoo Server* package.
-If you build your own package with the skeleton way of using %{qooxdoo}, the feature set might be extended depending on your application code.
+If you build your own package with the skeleton way of using Qoxdoo, the feature set might be extended depending on your application code.

 -   Object Orientation (core/oo_introduction)